paraskalyan/Sign-Language-Detection/README.md

 **3. Now, Use your favorite code editor to run the module.py file**

 ### That's it mate.
 It was so easy 😄
+**Click on the link to download the dataset:-** https://www.dropbox.com/s/tlztdyb3qitoko4/Data2.zip?dl=0